scionproto/scion/doc/PathReversal.md

   local AS.
 E.g. `Egress` means the packet was sent to the router by the local AS.
 - Action: This specifies which action the router is meant to do.
-- Incremented: True if this router has incremented the packet's path.
+- Incremented: True if this router has incremented the packet's path, meaning the common header is updated to point to the next routeable (i.e. not VERIFY_ONLY) Hop Field
 - Segment changed: True if the path increment changed from one segment to the next.
 - Xover: True if the current Hop Field has the XOVER bit set.